Murderer Ex-Cop Derek Chauvin Is a Federal Convict Now, Too

 In a gut-wrenching video that went viral last year, and was played several times during Chauvin’s trial on the state murder charges, Floyd could be heard begging for his mother and saying “I can’t breathe '' over two-dozen times.
 Several witnesses also testified during the trial that they begged the officers to release Floyd, but their cries were ignored.

-The new hearing also saw Chauvin cop to charges in a second indictment stemming from his 2017 arrest of a 14-year-old boy, in which he allegedly used a similar neck restraint.
+The new hearing also saw Chauvin cop to a charge in a second indictment stemming from his 2017 arrest of a 14-year-old boy, in which he allegedly used a similar neck restraint.

 The second indictment accused Chauvin of “willfully depriving” the boy of his civil rights after he held him “by the throat” and hit him multiple times in the head with a flashlight.
 Chauvin was also accused of holding his knee on the boy’s back and neck while the boy was handcuffed on the ground, the feds say.